|Chicken Care Summary

 is a small hole to stick the probe into.
 You press a button and it will jump

 between the temp and humidity readings.
 You can plug it in.
-You won't
+You won't be

-the "Buddy" portable heart monitor for eggs.
+"Buddy" portable heart monitor for eggs.

-I've read on Dr. Mercola's website about a study that said using regular
+I've read on Dr. Mercola's website about a study that said using

-3% H2O2 followed by spraying with vinegar did a better job of
+regular 3% H2O2 followed by spraying with vinegar did a better job of

 disinfecting kitchen counter tops than bleach did.
 This is what I now use